StarpTech/graphql-registry/docs/api.md

 ## Validation

-### Produce a diff from your schema
+### Creates a change report

-POST - `/schema/diff` Returns the schema report between provided and latest schemas.
+POST - `/schema/check` Returns the schema report between provided and latest schemas.
+It can detect breaking, dangerous and safe changes.
+This should be executed before a new schema is pushed.

 <details>
 <summary>Example Request</summary>